ddayan0/cfetch/README.md

 # cfetch (WORK IN PROGRESS)
 A lightwight system info/terminal written in C

-Eventually this program shoudl accept flags and portray a custom ascii image for any linux distro.
+Eventually this program should accept flags and portray a custom ascii image for any linux distro.

 >Why do we need this?